dartmouth-cs52-18S/workshop-ws-5-1-apis-google-cloud-vision-api/README.md

 Click Create.
 A JSON file that contains your key downloads to your computer.
 Save in your project folder.

 ### Initial Environment Set-up/Checks:
-First check the npm version you have installed currently using 'npm -v' If you don't have version `9.8.0` you need to rollback your version.
+First check the npm version you have installed currently using `npm -v` If you don't have version `9.8.0` you need to rollback your version.
 Run the following in your terminal: